middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

 *   As authorized or required by law (i.e., when we are presented with a valid court order requiring us to release records);
 *   As necessary to protect you or others from a serious threat to health and safety, or to protect property from a serious threat of damage;
-*   As necessary to notify parents and/or College officials when you have a serious mental or physical health problem and are unable to assume responsibility for notifying others;
+*   As necessary to notify guardian and/or College officials when you have a serious mental or physical health problem and are unable to assume responsibility for notifying others;
-*   Under some circumstances when parents or legal guardians may have the right to access the records of a minor.
+*   Under some circumstances when legal guardians may have the right to access the records of a minor.

 In addition, Center for Health and Wellness staff confer with one another as needed to provide integrated care for you.
 We also work with Porter Hospital and the Counseling Service of Addison County (CSAC) to ensure a full range of medical and mental health options for students.
 When students receive treatment from multiple providers and/or in multiple locations, we exchange only such information as is needed to maintain continuity of care.
 Students may make requests to the Center for Health and Wellness, Porter or CSAC to revoke or restrict authorization to share such information.